Criminalization of Indigenous Land Defenders in Peru

 The Native Federation of the Madre de Dios River and Affluents (FENAMAD) is an organization led by Indigenous people working in defense of the rights of Indigenous peoples in isolation, including the Mashco Piro.
 FENAMAD is now the target of a defamation case brought by Canales Tahuamanu S. A. C., a logging company operating in Mashco Piro territory, whose deforestation of the protected area FENAMAD has actively opposed.

-On July 21, 2025, the Supreme Court of Peru issued a ruling in favor of FENAMAD and its former president, Julio Cusurichi Palacios — who had been criminalized for his work defending the territory and other rights of the Mashco Piro Indigenous People.
-Several of the arguments used by the Court align with those presented in the amicus curiae submitted by UNHR and JURISTAS Network.
+On July 21, 2025, the Supreme Court of Peru issued a ruling in favor of FENAMAD and its former president, Julio Cusurichi Palacios, who had been criminalized for his work defending the territory and other rights of the Mashco Piro Indigenous People.
+Several of the arguments cited by the Court are consistent with those presented in the amicus curiae submitted by UNHR and the Red de Juristas Unidos en Red Interamericana – Transamerican Advocate and Scholars Network (JURISTAS Network).

 See more in Project Publications below.